symfony/symfony-docs/contributing/code/experimental.rst

 the ``@experimental`` tag.

-A feature can be marked as being experimental for only one minor version, and can never be introduced in a :ref:`LTS version <releases-lts>`.
+A feature can be marked as being experimental for only one minor version, and can never be introduced in an :ref:`LTS version <releases-lts>`.
 The core team can decide to extend the experimental period for another minor version on a case by case basis.